-We have never been profitable or generated positive cash flow from operations and, as of September 30, 2011, we had incurred a cumulative net loss of \$1.9 billion.
+We have never been profitable or generated positive cash flow from operations and, as of March 31, 2012, we had incurred a cumulative net loss of \$2.0 billion.
 The cumulative net loss has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
 We expect to make substantial expenditures and to incur increasing operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical trials, seek regulatory approvals and market our product candidates, including AFREZZA.
 This cumulative net loss may increase significantly as we continue development and clinical trial efforts.

 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-As of September 30, 2011, we had a stockholders' deficit of \$280.8 million.
+As of March 31, 2012, we had a stockholders' deficit of \$277.4 million.
 Our ability to achieve and sustain positive cash flow from operations and profitability depends upon obtaining regulatory approvals for and successfully commercializing AFREZZA, either alone or with third parties.
 We do not currently have the required approvals to market any of our product candidates, and we may not receive them.
 We may not generate positive cash flow from operations or be profitable even if we succeed in commercializing any of our product candidates.
 As a result, we cannot be sure when we will generate positive cash flow from operations or become profitable, if at all.

-We will be required to raise additional capital to fund our operations, and our inability to do so could raise doubt about our ability to make payment on the notes or even continue as a going concern.\
+We will be required to raise additional capital to fund our operations, and our inability to do so could raise substantial doubt about our ability to continue as a going concern.

-Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with The Mann Group, will enable us to continue planned operations into the first quarter of 2012.
+Based upon our current expectations, we believe that our existing capital resources, including the available borrowings under our loan arrangement with The Mann Group, as amended on May 9, 2012, as well as the net proceeds from the sale of 35,937,500 units, with each unit consisting of one share of common stock and a warrant to purchase 0.6 of a share of common stock in February 2012, will enable us to continue planned operations into the fourth quarter of 2012.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
-In any event, we plan to raise additional funds, whether through the sale of equity or debt securities, the entry into strategic business collaborations, the establishment of other funding facilities, licensing arrangements, asset sales or other means, or an increase in the borrowings available under the loan arrangement with our related party, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
+We will need to raise additional funds, whether through the sale of equity or debt securities, the entry into strategic business collaborations, the establishment of other funding facilities, licensing arrangements, asset sales or other means, or an increase in the borrowings available under the loan arrangement with our related party, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
 However, it may be difficult for us to raise additional funds through these planned measures.
-As of September 30, 2011, we had a stockholders' deficit of \$280.8 million which may raise concerns about our solvency and affect our ability to raise additional capital.
+As of March 31, 2012, we had a stockholders' deficit of \$277.4 million which may raise concerns about our solvency and affect our ability to raise additional capital.
 The amount of additional funds we need will depend on a number of factors, including: